 Resource group: Use an existing resource group or create a new one.
-To see the list of available resource groups in your subscription, select Use existing, and then select a resource from the drop-down list box.
+To see the list of available resource groups in your subscription, select Use existing, and then select a resource from the drop-down list.
 To create a new resource group, select Create new and enter the name.
-For complete information about resource groups, see Azure Resource Manager overview.
+For more information about resource groups, see Azure Resource Manager overview.

 Location: Select the geographic region for the vault.
-To create a vault to protect virtual machines, the vault must be in the same region as the virtual machines.
+To create a vault to protect any data source, the vault must be in the same region as the data source.

-If you're not sure of the location of your VM, close the dialog box.
-Go to the list of virtual machines in the portal.
-If you have virtual machines in several regions, create a Recovery Services vault in each region.
-Create the vault in the first location, before you create the vault for another location.
+If you're not sure of the location of your data source, close the dialog box.
+Go to the list of your resources in the portal.
+If you have data sources in multiple regions, create a Recovery Services vault for each region.
+Create the vault in the first location before you create the vault for another location.
 There's no need to specify storage accounts to store the backup data.
-The Recovery Services vault and the Azure Backup service handle that automatically.
+The Recovery Services vault and Azure Backup handle that automatically.